 Microsoft (Bing) has released its Conversion API into closed Beta.
-For marketers, it means that server-side tracking configuration is available for this platform.
+For marketers, it means that Microsoft Ads server-side tracking configuration is available for this platform.
 Before, the only available option for Microsoft Ads was Microsoft's offline conversion tracking.
 The tracking method has many disadvantages if used for reporting online conversions, so switching to server-side using this option was not the most effective solution.

 In this article, we will explain how Microsoft Conversion API works and how to configure server-side tracking for this platform using Stape's Microsoft Ads UET Conversion API tag.